OpsMx/standard-isd-gitops/upgrade/README.md

 7. **If ISD Namespace is different from "opsmx-isd"**: Edit serviceaccount.yaml and edit "namespace:" to update it to the ISD namespace (e.g.oes)
 8. Update values.yaml:

-   - (Optional) Refer to [this](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit) document if you want to enable the new Insights pages (Pipeline Insights and Stage Insights) added to ISD.
+   - (Optional) Refer to [this](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit) document if you want to enable the new Insights pages (Pipeline Insights and User Insights) added to ISD.
    - **DB Upgrade**:

-       Upgrade from ISD 4.0.3.1 to 4.0.4.3 include DB changes so, dbmigration flag in values.yaml should be set to true
+       Upgrade from ISD 4.0.3.1 to 4.0.4.3 involves DB changes so, dbmigration flag in values.yaml should be set to true
        ```
        dbmigration:
          enable: true